 Who I am:

 Hello there!
 My name is Nisan (no, not like the car) and it’s nice to meet you!
-I’m an award winning professional Customer Service Representative (CSR), that’s been in the game since 1993!
-Time flies when you’re having fun.
+I’m an award-winning professional Customer Service Representative (CSR) that’s been in the game for awhile.
+Time flies when you’re having fun!
 I live in the Midwest and have worked for some interesting companies along the way.

 The Purpose of This Blog: